yashmadan123/mslearn-openai/Instructions/Labs/05-generate-images.md

 ## Estimated time: 60 minutes

-### Task 1:  Provision an Azure OpenAI resource

-In this task , you'll create an Azure resource in the Azure portal, selecting the OpenAI service and configuring settings such as region and pricing tier.
-This setup allows you to integrate OpenAI's advanced language models into your applications.

 ### Task 1: Explore image generation in the DALL-E playground

 In this task, you will use the DALL-E playground in Azure OpenAI Studio to experiment with image generation.